ml5js/training-word2vec/README.md

 git clone https://github.com/ml5js/training-word2vec/
 ```

-2. The script supports training from many files.
-Create a new folder and copy your text file into this directory.
-Now run `train.py` with the name of the folder.
+2. The script supports training from a single text file or directory of files.
+Create a text file or folder of multiple files.
+Now run `train.py` with the name of the file or folder.

 Example:

 ```
+python train.py file.xt
-python train.py inputs/
+python train.py files/
 ```

-3. If you would like to add an output file path you can use the additional argument `-o` for that.
+3. The script will output a `vectors.txt` and `vectors.json` file, however, if you would like to specify an output file name you can use the additional argument `-o` for that.

 ```
 python train.py data.txt -o output.json
 ```

-4. The script will save a file called `vectors.json`, or whatever you passed as the output argument.
-You can then use this file the [ml5.js word2vec examples](https://github.com/ml5js/ml5-examples/tree/master/p5js/Word2Vec).
+4. The output JSON file  can be used now with the [ml5.js word2vec examples](https://github.com/ml5js/ml5-examples/tree/master/p5js/Word2Vec).